Early Signs Your Child May Need to See an Orthodontist

-- Early or late loss of baby teeth (your child should typically start losing baby teeth around age five)
+- Early or late loss of baby teeth (usually children begin to lose baby teeth around age five)

 - Difficulty chewing and/or biting

 - Protruding teeth (the top teeth and the bottom teeth extend away from each other)

 - Teeth that don’t come together normally or at all